 The company started as a pipe fitting and flange machine shop, and later grew to acquire two more business’ “Bradley Technologies Group” – a precision machining company and “Genat and Wood” the only Australian Made inline helical industrial gearbox brand.
 Amiga Engineering whole heartedly support Australian manufacturing, as the company is also a an SME and proudly an Australian company.

-Keeping Australian product alive and supporting local business, General Manager and Owner, Michael Bourchier, began researching new technology that can lift industry in and around Australia.
+Keeping Australian product alive and supporting local business, Managing Director and Owner, Michael Bourchier, began researching innovative technology that can lift industry in and around Australia.
 Metal Additive Manufacturing (also known as Metal 3D Printing) is key.
-New skill and knowledge, along with equipment was introduced into Amiga Engineering Pty Ltd and have created a new laboratory within the location of Tullamarine, Victoria.
+New skill and knowledge, along with equipment was introduced into the company, along with a skilfully built laboratory within the Tullamarine based factory.

 Two ProX DMP 320 Metal printers have been installed, with support from 3D Systems/Konica Minolta.
 One SLM280H printer has also been installed.
 Amiga Engineering is currently the only privately owned service bureau in Australia for Metal 3d printing.
 The only company providing the service to the public and at a commercial level.